Against All Flags: Plot

-Lieutenant Brian Hawke, an officer aboard the British merchant ship The Monsoon, volunteers for a dangerous mission to infiltrate the pirates' base at Diego Suarez on the coast of Madagascar.
-He and two trusted crewmen, Jones and Harris, pose as deserters; to make his disguise more convincing, he is given twenty lashes.
-When they arrive in Diego Suarez, they arouse the suspicions of the pirates, especially Captain Roc Brasiliano.
-Brasiliano orders Hawke to appear before a tribunal of the Coast Captains to decide his fate.
-If they do not believe him, he will be executed.
-Meanwhile, Hawke has caught the eye of Spitfire Stevens - the only woman among the Coast Captains - who inherited her position from her father.
-This irritates Brasiliano, who wants Spitfire.
+British naval officer Brian Hawke volunteers with two other seamen to infiltrate a pirate base on Madagascar.
+When they arrive, however, they arouse suspicion.
+One pirate captain, Roc Brasiliano, orders Hawke before a tribunal to decide his fate.
+Meanwhile, Hawke has caught the eye of Spitfire Stevens, the only woman among the Coast Captains, which arouses Brasiliano's jealousy.
+To prove himself at the tribunal, Hawke wins a duel with another pirate and his case is dismissed.
+He then joins Brasiliano's crew.

-To prove himself, Hawke is forced to duel a pirate (caught stealing from Brasiliano) with boarding pikes, managing to outfight him.
-He joins Brasiliano's crew.
-While cruising the shipping lanes, they come across and capture a Moghul vessel crammed with luxuries and vast wealth.
-Patma, the daughter of the Moghul Emperor, is disguised by her chaperone Molvina MacGregor as just an ordinary woman, then hidden.
-She falls in love with Hawke after he rescues her from the burning ship, admitting he is only the third man she has ever seen.

-When they return to Diego-Suarez, Spitfire becomes jealous of Patma.
-When Patma is put up for auction, she outbids Hawke (who wanted to protect her from the other pirates) and takes the Indian princess into her service.
-In a candid moment, Spitfire tells Hawke she is planning to leave for Britain via Brazil and leave her criminal life behind.
-She wants Hawke to accompany her there.
-Brasiliano's hatred for Hawke grows.

-Hawke gathers information about the pirate base and steals a map of the defences.
-It is planned that a Royal Navy warship will sail into the harbour, with Hawke disabling the cannons.
-Hawke gives a signal to the British ship with a flare, and makes sure the Moghul princess is ready to be rescued.
+While cruising the shipping lanes, they capture a Moghul vessel crammed with vast wealth.
+Patma, the daughter of the Moghul Emperor, disguised by her chaperone as just another woman, is left aboard the burning vessel.
+When Hawke rescues her, Patma falls in love, revealing he is only the third man she has ever seen.
+Back on Madagascar, Patma is put up for auction.
+Spitfire outbids Hawke, who only wanted to protect her from the other pirates.
+Later, Spitfire tells Hawke she's leaving her criminal life behind, and wants Hawke to accompany her to Britain via Brazil.
+Brasiliano's hatred for Hawke grows, but Hawke is more concerned with completing his mission.
+He steals a map of the pirates' defenses.
+It is planned that a Royal Navy warship will sail into the harbour, with Hawke disabling the coastal cannons.
+Hawke signals the British ship with a flare and makes sure Patma is ready to be rescued.

 Unfortunately, Hawke's plans are uncovered by Brasiliano.
-Hawke is tied to a stake on the beach, to bitten by crabs and drowned in the rising tide.
-Spitfire pretends to stab him in the back to end his suffering, but instead cuts the ropes binding him to the stake.
+Hawke and his two accomplices are tied to a stake on the beach to be bitten by crabs and drowned, but Spitfire saves them.
 At that moment, a British warship enters the bay.
-The pirates expect to easily sink it as they had several Portuguese warships that recently attempted to storm the harbour.
-To their surprise, their cannons explode, having been double-shotted.
-Faced with imminent defeat and hanging, Brasiliano uses the princess as a human shield to sail away.
-The British do not dare fire.
-However, Hawke and his two men have slipped aboard and manage to rescue the hostage and fight off the crew, with Spitfire's help.
+The pirates expect to easily sink it, but to their surprise their cannons explode, having been double-shotted.
+Faced with imminent defeat and execution, Brasiliano uses the princess as a human shield to sail away.
+However, Hawke and his men slip aboard, rescue the hostage and fight off the crew with Spitfire's help.
 Hawke eventually duels and kills Brasiliano.
-Hawke requests and is granted Spitfire's freedom, and the two kiss.
+After the battle, he requests and is granted Spitfire's freedom, and the two kiss.